I Used Litsy For 2 Weeks And Here's What It Did For Me

 Why I'm Sticking Around

-There are more things I like than dislike about the app.
-I'm neutral to the idea of following people or followers, and that it isn't connected to any other site.
-It's cut off from the rest of social media.
-That's fine by me.
-But I love that you can look at all the people who are currently reading the same book you are.
+I love that you can look at all the people who are currently reading the same book you are.
 I also like that you don't have to rate things by stars, that its just thumbs up, meh, or thumbs down.
-Anyone (on iOS) can join, and it's not authors vs readers, which it seems Goodreads has turned into.
-You don't have to search for the bookish people- that's all the people!
+Anyone can join, and you don't have to search for the bookish people- that's all the people!